MARPOL-certificates and marine pollution prevention equipment:

 Energy Efficiency

-Energy Efficiency Design Index for new ships (EEDI)
+Energy Efficiency Index

-In addition, a reference line for every type of ship is established.
-The EEDI of the individual ship may not exceed the reference line.
-This reference line shall be re-adjusted at fixed intervals (four phases) to the technical advances in ship technology.
+In addition, a reference line is established for every ship type.
+The EEDI/EEXI of the given ship may not exceed this reference line.
+This reference line will be re-adjusted to the technical advances in ship technology at fixed intervals (four phases).

 (back to top)